-- Ricoh Company, Ltd. has received the highest Gold rating in the sustainability survey conducted by EcoVadis.
-Ricoh has consistently received the highest rating in the survey for the past seven consecutive years.
+- · Ricoh Company, Ltd. has received the highest Gold rating in the sustainability survey conducted by EcoVadis.
+Ricoh has consistently received the highest rating in the survey for the past eight consecutive years.
 EcoVadis assesses corporate policies, initiatives and achievements in areas concerning Environmental, Labour Practices, Fair Business Practices and Supply Chains.
-Ricoh received high praise in Sustainable Procurement in the 2021 assessment. - Ricoh continues to be recognised in the FTSE4Good Index Series and FTSE Blossom Japan Index. - Ricoh was awarded Bronze Class in sustainability ratings of RobecoSAM, a basis for inclusion in Asia Pacific Index of Dow Jones Sustainability Indexes.
+Ricoh received high praise in Sustainable Procurement in the 2021 assessment. - In March 2022, Ricoh Company, Ltd. has again been awarded a Gold rating in the sustainability survey conducted by EcoVadis.
+This recognition places Ricoh amongst the top 5% of companies assessed in its industry in terms of sustainability performance. - · Ricoh continues to be recognised in the FTSE4Good Index Series and FTSE Blossom Japan Index. - · Ricoh was awarded Bronze Class in sustainability ratings of RobecoSAM, a basis for inclusion in Asia Pacific Index of Dow Jones Sustainability Indexes.